 “Mitali was an absolute pleasure to work with.
 She is so astute, so attentive, and so generous.
 She was able to consider the work I’d been agonizing over for months (and even years) and offer ideas that fit the work and steered me in exactly the right direction to improve it.
 I wish I could keep her in my pocket for when I’m stuck again!
 I was honored to work with her, and I hope to be able to do it again.”–Rajani LaRocca, Summer Camp 2017

 Rajani’s comments are similar to those from the many writers who have been mentored by Mitali Perkins.
-She’s a valued member of our Summer Camp faculty, and this year we are fortunate to welcome her back for a brand-new workshop: DIY Repair Kit for Writers: Get Your Fixer-Upper Ready to Sell.
+She’s a valued member of our Summer Camp faculty, and this year we are fortunate to welcome her back our workshop: DIY Repair Kit for Writers: Get Your Fixer-Upper Ready to Sell.
 Mitali’s co-faculty for DIY is Susan Campbell Bartoletti, and here’s what Mitali had to say about Susan and the workshop:

 “I was stuck, so stuck.
 My novel You Bring the Distant Near needed major revision and I was mired in the middle.
 That’s when I attended Susan Campbell Bartoletti’s seminar at Summer Camp.
 As she talked, so clearly and motivationally, I scribbled notes and then stayed up late in my peaceful cabin that night to write, revise, write.
 Later, I told Susan that attending her session had been like taking a literary laxative.
 We talked (sipping glasses of wine by the campfire, under the stars, you’re going to love it), and I suggested we offer a version of this workshop as an extended session.
 In fact, I kind of begged.
 And that’s how the upcoming DIY workshop originated.